-In the above passages, we explained the journey of the mango when the customer buys it from a traditional brick and mortar store.
+In the above passages, we explained the journey of the fresh mango delivery when the customer buys it from a traditional brick and mortar store.
 But what happens when you buy the fruit online.
-How do a few clicks of your mouse result in the timely delivery of your favorite mango?
+How do a few clicks of your mouse result in the timely delivery of your favorite fruits?

 If you have ordered the fruit online, then last-mile deliveries including the delivery boy and his planned routes also become a vital cog in the system.
 Not only this, but the e-commerce player also has to ensure that the supply is always available, the deliveries are made on time, the cost remains in check, and the overall customer experience is of the highest quality.